DylanMeeus/springboot_jwt_blog/_posts/2015-08-14-add-two-factor-authentication-to-your-node-apps-with-passport.markdown

 As you can see, for the TOTP check, we make use of a helper variable ('method') inside the session.
 Session information is stored on the server, so this is safe to do.
 The client just keeps a session ID.
 This extra session variable is set in the login handler (POST), which we have shown above.

-## First steps to production: things to keep in mind
+## Is this production ready?
+In the previous paragraphs we covered the basics of 2FA.
+Here's what you need to keep in mind when going into production:

-- Consider what happens in case a user loses access to his or her code-generating device or application (or her shared-secret).
+- **Phone or device unavailable:** consider what happens in case a user loses access to his or her code-generating device or application (or her shared-secret).
 Provide means for the user to recover access to his or her account without compromising security (email links, SMS messages, etc.).
-- SMSes are practical: if the user loses his or her phone (which are normally used to get generate TOTP codes), he or she can get his cell line back in a few hours.
-A SMS to his preregistered cellphone number prevents the user from being locked out of his or her account.
-- 2FA may be required only in certain scenerios.
-For instance, whenever a user logs in for the first time on a new device.
-Consider how this applies to your use case.
+- **Reset 2FA from backend:** according to your use case, it may be necessary to add the necessary means to disable or reset 2FA data directly from the backend.
+This is usually accomplished by requiring the user to perform the enrollment step one more time after login.
+- **Fallback for people who don't have smartphones:** recovery methods may be enabled indefinitely in case a user chooses not to use a smartphone.
-- Provide convenient ways for your users to see if the authentication details (or methods) have been changed or enabled in their accounts.
+- **Audit and notify users of changes:** provide convenient ways for your users to see if the authentication details (or methods) have been changed or enabled in their accounts.
 This allows for early detection of suspicious activity.
 Automated emails are a good choice for this.
-- It is safe to store TOTP shared-secrets as plain text (however it is not safe to do so with passwords, consider this in case you want to use the sample code in this post).
+- **Encrypt shared secrets**: per [RFC 6238](https://tools.ietf.org/html/rfc6238#section-5), you should store shared-secrets using a cryptographically secure reversible algorithm and only keep the keys in memory as long as necessary.
+Do not reinvent the wheel, use existing and well-tested libraries for this.

 ## Conclusion
-Adding 2FA to your node apps using TOTP and passport.js is fairly easy.
-Doing so improves the security of your authentication process.
-Google Authenticator provides a simple and stable client-side implementation of the code-generating application that any user can install in his or her phone.
-Just keep in mind what will happen if a user loses access to his or her code-generating device or secret key.
-Other than that, hack along!
+We showed in this blog post how easy it is to get started with 2FA using TOTP.
+It's a solution that does not require a lot of infrastructure.
+Google Authenticator, Microsoft Authenticator, Authy and other TOTP applications are available in multiple platforms which makes adoption easy.
+But don't forget to take into account the non-happy-path: people reset their phone, it gets lost or stolen, or sometimes they even don't have a smartphone.

+For simplicity, the code in our example is using a simple JSON file as storage.
+In production you would normally keep user data in a proper (and secure) database.
+Get the code: [app.js](https://github.com/sebadoom/auth0/blob/master/twofa/backend/app.js).

 ## Aside: How it works in Auth0
 Auth0 provides convenient 2FA methods that can easily be enabled.
 Check this out:

 ![Auth0 2FA](https://cdn.auth0.com/blog/grow-revenue/mfa.png "Easy 2FA with Auth0")

-- 2FA is enabled with just a toggle.
+- **A Switch Away:** 2FA is enabled with just a toggle.
 No changes are required to your application.
-- Works with various client-side code-generating apps: Google Authenticator, Microsoft Authenticator, Authy, etc.
+- **Multiple TOTP Clients:** Auth0 works with various client-side TOTP-generating apps: Google Authenticator, Microsoft Authenticator, Authy, etc.
-- Contextual 2FA: enforce 2FA for users according to your own scripted rules.
+- **Contextual and Programmable 2FA:** Contextual 2FA: enforce 2FA for users according to your own scripted rules.

 Check the [docs](https://auth0.com/docs/mfa).